tamato/profaneEschaton/cthul/cthul_notes.md

 Bracelts for HP/Mana
 Sip Rings
 Diadem,

-## Veil
-??
+Collar for magic damage. , got first 1

 ## Magic damage collar
-A COLLAR of Ceylon:                                           400 Credits Artefact power: magic_damage
+A COLLAR of Ceylon:                                           400 Credits - HAVE Artefact power: magic_damage
  - This COLLAR increases the damage of your magical attacks by 10%.
  - These COLLARs increase damage done to opponents from abilities that are magical in nature.
 These abilities include cast (or grove) lightning, cast firelash,